ALAMEDA COUNTY WORKFORCE DEVELOPMENT BOARD

 The Alameda County Workforce Development Board

-The Alameda County Workforce Development Board (ACWDB) is a 27-member employer-led body responsible for overseeing the Workforce Innovation and Opportunity Act (WIOA) Title I program, outside the city of Oakland.
+The Alameda County Workforce Development Board (ACWDB) is a 27-member employer-led organization responsible for the oversight and establishment of a local area Workforce Innovation and Opportunity Act (WIOA) program, outside the city of Oakland.

 VISION | Create the best workforce development system that benefits both employers and job seekers.